-From the R44, the Webersvallei Road meanders through historic Jamestown and its unique, tranquil surrounds to reach a breathtaking jewel: Aan de Weber.
+From the R44 in Stellenbosch, the Webersvallei Road meanders through historic Jamestown and its unique, tranquil surrounds to reach a breathtaking jewel: Aan de Weber.

 - Situated off the R44, between Stellenbosch and Somerset West;

 - Just seven minutes from the historic centre of Stellenbosch;

 - A quick five minute drive to Mediclinic;